-English and Maths are delivered on a daily basis and we are committed to ensuring that all children are equipped with the basic skills that they are then able to use across all areas of learning.
+English and Maths are delivered as discrete subjects, but appropriate cross curricular links are made to ensure children can use and apply their learning across different subjects.
+Texts used within English support and enhance learning in wider curriculum subjects and enable children to make links within their learning.
+We are committed to ensuring that all children are equipped with the basic skills that they are then able to use across all areas of learning.
 Throughout the academy, from EYFS to Year 6, we use the Pearson Bug Club reading scheme for the delivery of reading.
-Phonics in FS and KS1 is taught using a synthetic phonics programme that follows the principles of Letters and Sounds.
+Phonics in EYFS and KS1 is taught using a synthetic phonics programme that follows the principles of Letters and Sounds.
 From Y2 upwards, phonic knowledge is combined with Read Write Inc Spelling to ensure progression.

 If you would like further information regarding the curriculum, please contact Mrs Bell at the Academy.